PoojaKantrod/payment_service/README.md

-Payment Service – Idempotent Payment Processing with Redis
+# Payment Service – Idempotent Payment Processing with Redis

-Overview
+## Overview
 This project implements a Payment Processing Service built using Spring Boot, PostgreSQL, and Redis to demonstrate how idempotency can be implemented in distributed systems.

-In real-world payment systems, duplicate requests may occur due to:
+# In real-world payment systems, duplicate requests may occur due to:
 	•	Network retries
 	•	Client timeouts
 	•	API gateway retries
 	•	Users clicking the payment button multiple times

-Without idempotency protection, the same payment could be processed multiple times, which is unacceptable for financial transactions.

-This service prevents duplicate payments using Redis-based idempotency keys.
+Without idempotency protection, the same payment could be processed multiple times, which is unacceptable for financial transactions.This service prevents duplicate payments using Redis-based idempotency keys.

 -----

-System Architecture:
+# System Architecture:
 Client
   │
   │  HTTP Request (Idempotency-Key)